 In February of 1973, she was cited by the Building Department for failing to repair fire damage to the second floor apartment in the rear, and also for failure to secure a permit establishing the legal occupancy as nine units.
 In March of 1973, she filed for permission to legalize the occupancy as nine units.
 She subsequently abandoned the application.

-In November of 1979, Thomas C. Duffly and his wife, Frances (Lessin) Duffly purchased 289 Marlborough from the James and Christina Lawless.
-In October of 1979, prior to purchasing the house, the Dufflys filed for (and subsequently received) permission to remodel it and establish the legal occupancy as four apartments.
+On November 13, 1979, 289 Marlborough was purchased from James and Christina Lawless by Thomas C. Duffly and his wife, Frances (Lessin) Duffly.
+In October of 1979, prior to taking title to the house, the Dufflys filed for (and subsequently received) permission to remodel it and establish the legal occupancy as four apartments.

 In January of 1994, they applied for (and subsequently received) permission to reduce the number of units from four to three.

-In May of 2012, 289 Marlborough was purchased by the 289 Marlborough Street LLC.
-In December of 2012, it converted the property into two condominium units, the Residences at 289 Condominium.
+On May 1, 2012, 289 Marlborough was purchased from the Dufflys by the 289 Marlborough Street LLC (Kathryn Gledhill-Earls, manager of record).
+On December 27, 2012, it converted the property into two condominium units, the Residences at 289 Condominium.